SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-16-masks-n-repubs.md

-Just to sweeten the pot, they also wanted to increase toll road late fees by 50%, allow billboard companies to cut down more roadside trees, and automatically charge 16 & 17 year old kids as adults in criminal cases (but not to lower the age of majority).
+Just to sweeten the pot, they also wanted to increase toll road late fees by 50%, allow billboard companies to cut down more roadside trees, and automatically charge 16 & 17 year old kids as adults in criminal cases (but _not_ lower the age of majority).

 It appears that the modern Republican party is not satisfied with a kowtow to big corporations and the economic aristocrats who own them.
 Now they must go further with